William Pinkney Whyte: Political career

 In 1857, Whyte was again nominated to serve in Congress.
 He was defeated, but brought forth evidence before the House of Representatives of fraud and corruption regarding the election.
 The House did not concur on whether or not he should have been appointed, however.

 After nearly a decade out of the political arena, Whyte was asked by then-governor Thomas Swann to fill the remainder of resigning senator Reverdy Johnson's term from July 13, 1868, to March 3, 1869.
 During his short tenure as senator, Whyte steadfastly supported the embattled President Andrew Johnson, and also supported easing the tension on the Southern states during Reconstruction.
 He chose not to be a candidate for re-election in 1868, however.

-In 1872, Whyte was elected Governor of Maryland, defeating Republican challenger Jacob Tome.
+In 1871, Whyte was elected Governor of Maryland, defeating Republican challenger Jacob Tome.
 In the election of 1874, Whyte was elected by the legislature as a Democrat to the United States Senate and accordingly resigned from the position of governor.
 In 1874, in between his terms as governor and senator, he served as counsel for Maryland before the arbitration board in the boundary dispute between Virginia and Maryland.
 During this tenure as senator, Whyte opposed paying the nation's debt with silver and gold instead of solely gold, and served as the chairman of the U.S. Senate Committee on Printing (46th Congress).
 In the election of 1880, Whyte chose not to run for re-election, due to family illness.

 Whyte was elected unopposed to be mayor of Baltimore in 1881.
 At the conclusion of his term in 1883, Whyte chose to go back to practicing law.
 From 1887 to 1891, Whyte was Attorney General of Maryland, and from 1900 to 1903, the Baltimore City Solicitor.
 In 1906, Whyte was appointed by Maryland Governor Edwin Warfield to fill the Senate seat vacancy caused by the death of Arthur P. Gorman.
 At 25 years, 3 months, 5 days since his last day in the chamber, Whyte's return set the all-time mark for the longest gap in service to the U.S. Senate.

-Whyte served as senator until his unexpected death in Baltimore, and is buried in Greenmount Cemetery.
+Whyte served as senator until his unexpected death in Baltimore, and is buried in Green Mount Cemetery.